Virtual Office Australia | Sydney CBD, ABN-Ready Address

 We offer virtual office agreements on monthly, quarterly, and annual terms.
 Annual agreements include the best pricing and additional benefits such as meeting room hours.
 Month-to-month arrangements are available for project-based operations or companies evaluating the Australian market before committing long-term.

-Our virtual office service includes a registered office address as standard.
-You do not need our standalone registered office address service if you have a full virtual office.
-The registered office is one component of the virtual office package, along with mail handling, phone answering, and meeting room access.
-If you only need a registered office address without the other features, the standalone service is a more cost-effective option.
+Our virtual office service includes the ASIC statutory address as standard, alongside mail handling, phone answering, and meeting room access.
+If you only need that address without the other features, our standalone registered office service is the more cost-effective option.

 What identification is needed to set up a virtual office?